-The final statement presented by Northwest Arkansas Community College is the Statement of Cash Flows - Direct Method.
+The final statement presented by NorthWest Arkansas Community College is the Statement of Cash Flows - Direct Method.
 The Statement of Cash Flows is prepared using the direct method and presents detailed information about the cash activity of the College during the year.
 The statement is divided into five parts.
 The first section deals with operating cash flows and shows the net cash used by the operating activities of the College.
 The second section reflects cash flows from noncapital financing activities.
 This section reflects the cash received and spent for nonoperating, noninvesting, and noncapital financing purposes.
 The third section deals with cash flows from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital and related items.
 The fourth section deals with cash flows from investing activities.
-The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Changes in Net Assets.
-Cash and cash equivalents at the end of the year are \$9,254,080.
-An additional amount of \$7,910,444 is held by bond trustees.
+The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Changes in Net Position.
+Cash and cash equivalents at the end of the year are \$10,568,991.
+An additional amount of \$538,552 is held by bond trustees.

-A summary of the cash flows for fiscal year 2012 and 2011 is as follows:
+A summary of the cash flows for fiscal year 2013 and 2012 is as follows:

-Ju ine 30, 2012 June 30, 2011 Cash provided (used) by: Operating Activities \$ (36,735,103) \$ (37,556,368) Noncapital Financing Activities 37,292,356 38,039,965 Capital and Related Financing Activities (1,426,832) (2,109,275) Investing Activities 6,438 8,698 Net Change in Cash (863,141) (1,616,980) Cash - Beginning of Year 10,117,221 11,734,201 Cash - End of Year \$ 9,254,080 \$ 10,117,221
+June 30, 2013 June 30, 2012 Cash provided (used) by: Operating Activities \$ (38,094,289) \$ (36,735,103) Noncapital Financing Activities 38,812,762 37,292,356 Capital and Related Financing Activities 591,020 (1,426,832) Investing Activities 5,418 6,438 Net Change in Cash 1,314,911 (863,141) Cash - Beginning of Year 9,254,080 10,117,221 Cash - End of Year \$ 10,568,991 \$ 9,254,080